iPhone Text Effects: Tips and Tricks

 There’s more to getting the best coverage than just signing up with the carrier that offers reliable service in the places you spend time.
 These include:

 Yes, AT&T works in Vermont.
-The carrier offers the second-most 4G coverage, and the third-most 5G coverage, across the state.
+The carrier offers the second-most 4G and 5G coverage across the state.

 Yes, T-Mobile has coverage in Vermont.
 In fact, the carrier offers the most 5G coverage in the state.